seaniemc/Data-Rep-Project/README.md

 ##Accessing The Data Set Through The API
 Accessing the data set is done through the HTTP prtocol, using the GET, PUT and POST method.
 I will not allow the use of the DELETE Method as the likely Hood of a Playground been deleted is slim.

-##Url Design
+##URL Design

 In the case where someone wants to acess the data and get a read only copy back, the GET method will be used.
 The data will be returned in JSON format.
 http://www.galwayplaygrounds.ie/playgrounds/all
 This will return all the parks in the data set in a JSON Array.

-With the HTTP protocol we can use paramatorised quries, to get back more specific results in our data.
+With the HTTP protocol we can use paramatorised quries, to get back more specific results from our data.
+In the URL below the /parking segment details the particular field which you want use as a paramtuer in the result of the query.
+The /yes segement details the value for which the result should return. http://www.galwayplaygrounds.ie/playgrounds/parking/[Yes/No]
-http://www.galwayplaygrounds.ie/playgrounds/parking/[Yes/No]
 http://www.galwayplaygrounds.ie/playgrounds/parking/yes
 When this HTTP request is ran it will return a result set of all the parks with parking.